Annapurna Circuit Trek

 Available Facilities in Annapurna Circuit Trek Drinking water facility in the Annapurna Circuit Trek

 While you are on Annapurna Circuit Trek you need to drink 3-4 liters of water as per your physical exercise and body structure All the tea houses of Annapurna Circuit Trek (Round Annapurna Trek) provide safe drinking water, as well as a mineral water facility which you can get everyone to two hours, however, buying the mineral water at such a high altitude, can be expensive and drinking tap water may not be safe.
-So, we request to all our trekkers make water drinkable by using a water filter bottle or purification tablets which helps to save the budget as well as nature.
+So, we request all our trekkers make water drinkable by using a water filter bottle or purification tablets, which helps to save the budget as well as nature.

 Electricity facility in Annapurna Circuit Trek